INSAS rifle: History

 Indian soldiers in combat with INSAS rifle during the Kargil War.

+The first combat use of the rifle was during the Kargil War in 1999.
 The development of the INSAS began in the mid-1980s, when the Indian Army released a general staff qualitative requirement for a new assault rifle to replace locally produced licensed copies of the L1A1 self-loading rifles, which the Army was using since 1961.
 The new assault rifle was to chamber it in 5.56×45mm NATO, unlike the L1A1 SLR rifle which is chambered in 7.62×51mm NATO.

-After studying a number of designs, the Armament Research and Development Establishment (ARDE) in Pune undertook the task to design and develop India's first assault rifle.
-The development and user trials of the new rifle – INSAS was completed by 1989 and entered into service in 1990.

-Originally, three variants were planned in the INSAS system, a rifle, a carbine and a squad automatic weapon (SAW) or Light machine gun (LMG).
+After studying several designs, the Armament Research and Development Establishment (ARDE) in Pune undertook the task of designing and developing India's first assault rifle.
+The development and user trials of the new rifle, INSAS, were completed by 1989 and entered into service in 1990.
+Originally, three variants were planned in the INSAS system: a rifle, a carbine, and a squad automatic weapon (SAW) or Light machine gun (LMG).
 In 1997, the rifle and the LMG went into mass production.
-In 1998, the first INSAS rifles were displayed at the republic day parade.
+In 1998, the first INSAS rifles were displayed at the Republic Day parade.
 The introduction of the rifle was delayed due to the lack of adequate 5.56×45mm ammunition, large quantities of which were bought from Israel Military Industries.

-The INSAS series rifles are the third generation of standard-issue rifle of the Infantry of the Indian Army following — Lee–Enfield .303 bolt action rifle (in service 1947–mid-1960s) and L1A1 Self-Loading Rifle 7.62 NATO semi-automatic rifle (in service 1961–1998).
+The INSAS series rifles are the third generation of standard-issue rifle of the infantry of the Indian Army, following the Lee–Enfield bolt action rifles (in service 1947–mid-1960s) (Note: Retired immediately after Sino-Indian War.) and L1A1 Self-Loading Rifles (in service 1961–1998).
+(Note: Adopted and license manufactured by Ordnance Factory Board post Sino-Indo War and retired with the induction of AK-47 derivatives and INSAS.)
+While the L1A1 was outdated by the 1980s but the INSAS was still under development, multiple derivatives of AK-47 were adopted, starting with around 12,000 Soviet-origin AK-47 (produced by the Izhmash) captured from insurgents, followed by purchasing the Czech-origin Vz.
+58, Bulgarian-origin AR-M1 from Arsenal AD.

-The first combat use of the rifle was during the Kargil War in 1999.

 The INSAS rifle saw limited use in the Indian Army's counter-insurgency operations in Jammu and Kashmir, but was extensively used by Central Armed Police Forces in combating Maoist insurgency.

 Replacement

 The INSAS assault rifles are being replaced in the Army with the AK-203 assault rifles and the SIG 716i battle rifles.
 The LMG variant is being replaced with the IWI Negev.
 However, these rifles will remain in service with the police and other paramilitary forces and are being used as a replacement for the decades old bolt action Ishapore 2A1 rifles.